WICG/soft-navigations/README.md

 ## Should this rely on the [Navigation API](https://html.spec.whatwg.org/multipage/nav-history-apis.html#navigation-api)?

-If this effort were to rely on the Navigation API, that would mean that it can only cover future web apps, or require web apps to completely rewrite their routing libraries in order to take advantage of Soft Navigation measurement.
+If this effort were to require that websites use the Navigation API, that would mean that it can only cover future web apps, or require web apps to completely rewrite their routing libraries in order to take advantage of Soft Navigation measurement.
 That would go against the goal of being able to measure such navigations at scale.

 On top of that, the Navigation API does not make any distinction between "real" navigations and interactions, so even if we were to rely on the Navigation API, extra heuristics would still be needed.